Silver-Seal/Mangalian-Empire/README.md

 Countries, ideas, decisions, and AI logic need to be added, as well as some completed focus trees that just need to get pushed to the repository.

-If you would like to test the mod, clone the repository and place it into Documents\Paradox Interactive\Hearts of Iron IV\mod, and change the %user to the windows account name account name then the game should detect it.
+If you would like to test the mod, clone the repository and place it into Documents\Paradox Interactive\Hearts of Iron IV\mod, and change the %user% to the windows account name account name then the game should detect it.